19ec94/challenge-UAnhalt/01_combinatorics/README.md

 # 01_combinatorics: Distinct Colourings of a Cube

-This repository provides code to compute the number of **distinct ways to colour the six faces of a cube** using up to `c` colours, with each colour used at most `m` times.
+This code computes the number of **distinct ways to colour the six faces of a cube** using up to `c` colours, with each colour used at most `m` times.
 Colourings that are the same up to cube rotations are counted only once, using **Burnside’s Lemma** and the **cycle index polynomial**.

 ## Features